• Home

 Session Validity: Single sessions purchased are valid for two weeks, double-session packages for four weeks, four-session packages for six months, five & six-session packages for one year.

-BetterTalk.UK Is a British therapy and counselling provider which offers affordable online therapy and counselling via single sessions and discount packages.
-It is not affiliated or associated in any way with betterhelp, the subsidiary of the US company Teladoc Health, Inc. (see BetterHelp UK Costs Revealed: 2025 Review & Price Guide and www.betterhelp.com.).
+BetterTalk.UK is the online presence of BetterTalkUK Ltd. It is a British therapy and counselling provider which offers affordable online therapy and counselling via single sessions and discount packages provided by therapists working as independent affiliates of BetterTalk UK.
+It is not associated in any way with betterhelp, the subsidiary of the US company Teladoc Health, Inc. (see BetterHelp UK Costs Revealed: 2025 Review & Price Guide and www.betterhelp.com.).

 The contents of this website and the resources it links to are for informational purposes only and in no way represent contractual relationships or medical advice.
-Nothing here should be understood to diagnose any condition or in any way substitute direct communication with a BetterTalk practitioner, or your GP or preferred mental health advisor.
+Nothing here should be understood to diagnose any condition or in any way substitute direct communication with a BetterTalk practitioner, or your GP / preferred mental health advisor.

 While every reasonable effort has been made to ensure the accuracy of all information provided here, it is intended as guidance only, and users of this site should independently verify such information as they find relevant to themselves.

-BetterTalk 2025 - All Rights Reserved.
-BetterTalk.uk asserts its copyright and/or moral rights, as appropriate, with regard to the phrases: "Bettertalk"/"Better-Talk", "We'd Better Talk", "You can talk to us", "Find Affordable Online Therapy" and "Book a Conversation Now".
+BetterTalkUK Ltd 2025 -- All Rights Reserved.
+BetterTalk UK asserts its copyright and/or moral rights, as appropriate, with regard to the phrases: "BetterTalk"/"Bettertalk"/"Better-Talk", "We'd Better Talk", "You can talk to us", "Find Affordable Online Therapy", "Find Affordable Online Couples Counselling" and "Book a Conversation Now".

 This website uses cookies to analyze traffic and optimize your website experience, cookies are required.
 If you accept their use, your data will be anonymously aggregated with other user data.